miquelindia90/MachineTranslationAPI/README.md

 To use the API, follow these steps:

 0. Make sure models are correctly downloaded in `models/` directory.
 These models are large so you need to use `git lfs` to have them downloaded in its original form (not the lfs pointer).
-They size are around 300-500 MB.
+Their size is around 300-500 MB.
 So if they don't have the correct size, you need to fix them.
 You can convert them using the following command:

    ```bash
    git lfs pull